TJGermano/NFL_25_big_data_bowl/README.md

 To use the scripts in this repository, download the datasets from Kaggle and place them in the data directory.

 ## Scripts

+### Step 1: Initial Data Processing
+The first step in the analysis involves processing the raw player_play dataset to identify plays with motion and categorize them by motion type.
+This is achieved using the scripts/process_motion_data.py script.
+Below is a summary of the operations performed in this step:

+Operations Performed:

+Load the player_play.csv dataset.

+Generate a unique identifier for each play (gameId + playId).

+Identify plays with motion based on specific columns (inMotionAtBallSnap, shiftSinceLineset, motionSinceLineset).

+Categorize plays into motion types:

+Target: Plays where the motion player was the target receiver.

+Rusher: Plays where the motion player had a rushing attempt.

+Decoy: Plays where the player was in motion at the ball snap but was neither a target nor rusher.

+Diagnostic: Plays where the player was involved in a shift or motion prior to the ball snap.

+Deduplicate the dataset to ensure each play is categorized only once.

+Export two key outputs:

+de-dupped-motion-plays.csv: Deduplicated dataset of motion plays categorized by type.

+motion-players.csv: Full dataset of plays with motion.

+The full script for this step is located in scripts/process_motion_data.py.

+### Step 2: Lead Blocker Analysis

+The second step involves analyzing each play to identify potential lead blockers among motion players.
+This script must be run individually for each week's tracking data.
+The analysis is performed using the scripts/analyze_lead_blockers.py script.

+Operations Performed:

+Load weekly tracking data (e.g., tracking_week_9.csv), motion-players.csv, and player_play.csv.

+For each play, identify:

+The motion player involved.

+The ball carrier (if present).

+Whether the motion player acts as a lead blocker by staying ahead of the ball carrier within a defined cone and direction tolerance.

+Calculate intersections between the motion player's path and the ball carrier's path to detect lead blocker behavior.

+Export results to a CSV file summarizing the analysis for the week.

+Outputs:

+outputs/lead_blocker_analysis_week_X.csv: Contains results for each play, including whether a lead blocker was detected.

+Statistics summarizing the percentage of plays with a lead blocker.

+Example Usage:

+Ensure weekly tracking data (e.g., tracking_week_9.csv) is in the data directory.

+Run the analysis script for the desired week:

+python scripts/analyze_lead_blockers.py

+Review the output in the outputs/ folder.

+### Step 3: Merge Lead Blocker Results

+The third step involves combining the weekly lead blocker results into a single dataset for comprehensive analysis.
+This is achieved using the scripts/merge_lead_blocker_results.py script.

+Operations Performed:

+Read all weekly lead_blocker_analysis_week_X.csv files in the outputs folder.

+Concatenate the data into a single DataFrame.

+Add a column to track the source file for each row.

+Export the merged results to a CSV file.

+Outputs:

+outputs/merged_lead_blocker_results.csv: Contains the combined results of lead blocker analysis for all weeks.

+Example Usage:

+Ensure all weekly lead_blocker_analysis_week_X.csv files are in the outputs folder.

+Run the merging script:

+python scripts/merge_lead_blocker_results.py

+Review the combined results in the outputs/merged_lead_blocker_results.csv file.

+### Step 4: Merge Lead Blocker and Motion Data

+The fourth step merges the lead blocker results with the motion data to create a comprehensive dataset.
+This is achieved using the scripts/merge_motion_and_lead_blockers.py script.

+Operations Performed:

+Load the merged lead blocker file (lead_blocker_master.csv).

+Load the motion data file (motion-players.csv).

+Perform a left merge on gameId, playId, and nflId to associate lead blocker results with motion players.

+Handle edge cases where nflId is not available in the lead blocker file:

+Ensure only the correct motion player is assigned a lead blocker result.

+Filter results based on motion categories (e.g., only "decoy" players can be lead blockers).

+Export the merged dataset to a CSV file.

+Outputs:

+outputs/motion_players_lead_blocker_master_shift.csv: Comprehensive dataset combining motion and lead blocker results.

+Example Usage:

+Ensure the merged lead blocker file (lead_blocker_master.csv) and motion data file (motion-players.csv) are in the outputs folder.

+Run the merging script:

+python scripts/merge_motion_and_lead_blockers.py

+Review the results in the outputs/motion_players_lead_blocker_master_shift.csv file.

+### Step 5: Generate Motion Categories Table

+The fifth step generates a single table that integrates all motion categories, including updates for lead blockers detected.
+This step ensures that each play has a unique identifier and is categorized correctly.
+This is achieved using the scripts/generate_motion_categories_table.py script.

+Operations Performed:

+Load the comprehensive merged dataset (motion_players_lead_blocker_master_shift.csv).

+Update the motion_category column to "blocker motion" for plays where lead blockers are detected.

+Create a unique identifier for each play (gameId + playId).

+Filter the dataset to retain only relevant columns (gameId, playId, motion_category, result, unique_play_id).

+Export the resulting table to a CSV file.

+Outputs:

+outputs/motion_data_with_lead_blocker_unique_id.csv: A comprehensive dataset with unique identifiers and updated motion categories.

+Example Usage:

+Ensure the merged dataset (motion_players_lead_blocker_master_shift.csv) is in the outputs folder.

+Run the script to generate the motion categories table:

+python scripts/generate_motion_categories_table.py

+Review the resulting table in the outputs/motion_data_with_lead_blocker_unique_id.csv file.

+### Step 6: Recalculate Using New Motion Categories

+The sixth step involves recalculating the dataset to prioritize motion categories and ensure deduplication based on the new motion types.
+This is achieved using the scripts/recalculate_motion_categories.py script.

+Operations Performed:

+Load the dataset with unique identifiers (motion_data_with_unique_id.csv).

+Assign a priority order to motion categories:

+Target: Highest priority.

+Rusher.

+Blocker.

+Decoy.

+Diagnostic: Lowest priority.

+Sort the data by unique_play_id and priority to determine the highest-priority motion category for each play.

+Deduplicate the dataset by keeping only the highest-priority motion category for each unique play.

+Export the recalculated dataset to a CSV file.

+Outputs:

+outputs/deduplicated_motion_data.csv: A recalculated and deduplicated dataset with prioritized motion categories.

+Example Usage:

+Ensure the dataset with unique identifiers (motion_data_with_unique_id.csv) is in the outputs folder.

+Run the recalculation script:

+python scripts/recalculate_motion_categories.py

+Review the resulting table in the outputs/deduplicated_motion_data.csv file.

+### Step 7: Analyze Lead Blocker and Motion Data

+The seventh step analyzes the merged lead blocker and motion dataset for trends and insights.
+This is achieved using the scripts/analyze_motion_and_lead_blockers.py script.

+Operations Performed:

+Load the comprehensive merged dataset (motion_players_with_lead_blocker_master.csv).

+Add a count of motion players for each gameId and playId.

+Group data by teamAbbr, motion_category, and motion_player_count.

+Calculate counts of plays with and without lead blockers for each group.

+Export the summarized results to a CSV file.

+Outputs:

+Summary of lead blocker and motion trends by team and motion type.

+Insights into the impact of motion player counts on lead blocking.

+Example Usage:

+Ensure the comprehensive merged dataset (motion_players_with_lead_blocker_master.csv) is in the outputs folder.

+Run the analysis script:

+python scripts/analyze_motion_and_lead_blockers.py

+Review the summarized results in the console or export them to a CSV file for further analysis.

+### Step 8: Visualization - Motion vs. Non-Motion Plays

+The eighth step generates visual insights to compare motion vs. non-motion plays using a pie chart.
+This is achieved using the scripts/visualize_motion_vs_nonmotion.py script.

+Operations Performed:

+Load the player_play.csv dataset.

+Create a unique identifier for each play (gameId + playId).

+Identify plays with motion and categorize them.

+Calculate the percentage of motion vs. non-motion plays.

+Generate a pie chart visualizing the results.

+Outputs:

+A pie chart comparing motion and non-motion plays.

+Example Usage:

+Ensure the player_play.csv dataset is in the data directory.

+Run the visualization script:

+python scripts/visualize_motion_vs_nonmotion.py

+Review the pie chart visualizing motion vs. non-motion plays.

+Generated Data

+outputs/de-dupped-motion-plays.csv: Contains deduplicated motion play data with the following columns:

+unique_play: Unique identifier for each play.

+motion_category: Categorized motion type (target, rusher, decoy, diagnostic).

+has_motion: Boolean indicating whether the play involved motion.

+outputs/motion-players.csv: Contains detailed information on all plays with motion, including raw motion flags and categories.

+outputs/lead_blocker_analysis_week_X.csv: Results for weekly lead blocker analysis.